 What credit score do I need?

-You have a better chance of application approval with a credit score of 680 or higher.
-With a higher credit score and low credit utilization, you can get a higher credit line and a low APR after the intro period.
+You have a better chance of application approval with a credit score of 670 or higher.
+The better your credit, you’re more likely to get a lower APR and higher credit limit.

 What do customers say about the Wells Fargo Platinum Card?